tombensve/MarkdownDoc/Library/src/test/resources/test.md

 (A blank line is any line that looks like a blank line — a line containing nothing but spaces or tabs is considered blank.)
 Normal paragraphs should not be indented with spaces or tabs.

-> A little block quote within div.
+> A little block quote within a div.

 </div>